LukeShortCloud/rootpages/src/commands/package_managers.rst

-   remote-add <NAME> <URL>, add a new repository remote-delete <NAME>, delete a repository remote-ls <NAME>, view all fo the packages from a repository
+   remote-add <NAME> <URL>, add a new repository remote-delete <NAME>, delete a repository remote-ls <NAME>, view all fo the packages from a repository list, list all of the installed flatpaks run <NAME>, run a flatpak run --command=bash <NAME>, open a Bash shell in the flatpak for troubleshooting issues

 FreeBSD
 -------